piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/sql-server-maintenance-plans.md

 We are NOT a DBA shop.
 Asking the question "What is the best maintenance plan I can implement?" to seasoned DBAs will invariably result in an answer similar to "It depends".

 {% snippet icon.shieldWarning %}
-These "pointers" are provided as is and we cannot be held responsible if they don’t meet your requirements.
+These "pointers" are provided as is and we cannot be held responsible if they do not meet your requirements.
 You must consult a qualified database administrator to confirm your needs and how to meet them.
 {% endsnippet %}

 The backup strategy really depends on the amount of data you are comfortable with losing in the event of failure, yes... expect to lose data, the cost of a system that does NOT lose any data is quite high and is not in the scope of this topic.